 Sometimes, people cannot identify their pain points clearly.
-With emotional marketing, a brand can drive into prospects subconscious how terrible their pain point is.
-This leaves them thinking of probable solutions, and leave them wanting to connect with how your brand fixes that pain point.
+With emotional marketing, a brand can drive into prospects’ subconscious how terrible their pain point is.
+This leaves them thinking of probable solutions and leaves them wanting to connect with how your brand fixes that pain point.

 This may sound obvious, but here’s the kicker: Emotions outlive our brain’s ability to recall content—how we felt after an experience will linger long after rational knowledge has been forgotten.

 People will buy anything based on their sentiments, according to studies, and then use logic to rationalize the purchase.
 “People don’t purchase what you do; they buy why you do it,” says Simon Sinek.

 Here are factors to consider in making your customer experience more emotionally appealing: